 Next up, recruit your bench players.
 These could be old friends, family members or up-and-coming stars who could eventually make your starting five.

-Obviously, your team will change as your grow and develop.
+Your team will change as you grow and develop.
 But make it a habit of checking who your starting five is and make tweaks and changes as necessary.
-It sounds a little ruthless, but the reality is, every moment you spend with someone who is not adding value (or worse, brining you down) is an opportunity wasted with someone who brings out the best in you.
+It sounds a little ruthless, but the reality is, every moment you spend with someone who is not adding value (or worse, bringing you down) is an opportunity wasted with someone who brings out the best in you.